Flamboyage hair is a trend that’s taking over the world.

 Balayage uses brighter highlights towards the top section of your hair with darker bits blended at the bottom.
 They are different techniques of lightening your hair through painting method.

-It sure will!
+It sure is!
 This style suits any face shape, skin tone and eye color.
 Hurrah!

 You can also tweak this style to suit your own personal preferences and lifestyle.
 Longer layers and sides will give you added volume at the base, while shorter layers and sides will add ease to styling.